Comprehensive Salary Management in Enterprises: 2026 Guide

 Employment contracts, amendments and related documents

-Salary management does not stop at the monthly payslip.
-It is part of a larger documentary cycle that includes:
+Salary management is not limited to the monthly payslip.
+It forms part of a broader documentary cycle that includes:

 - Employment contract (permanent, fixed-term, apprenticeship, etc.)

-- Amendments to the contract (change of position, salary, working hours)
+- Contract amendments (change of position, salary, working time)

-All these documents can now be signed electronically, in accordance with eIDAS regulation No. 910/2014.
-Electronic signature provides probative value recognised before French and European courts, as long as it complies with the required levels (simple, advanced or qualified depending on the importance of the document).
+All these documents can today be signed electronically, in compliance with the eIDAS regulation n°910/2014.
+Electronic signature in enterprises offers probative value recognised before French and European courts, provided it meets the required levels (simple, advanced or qualified depending on the document's importance).

-For most HR documents — amendments, severance receipts, mission letters — an advanced electronic signature (AES) is sufficient.
+For the majority of HR documents — amendments, final settlement receipts, mission letters — an advanced electronic signature (AES) is sufficient.
 Only certain specific acts require a qualified signature.

-Consult our guide to understand the different levels and their applications.
+Consult our comprehensive guide to electronic signature to understand the different levels and their application cases.

 Legal archiving and traceability

-The retention period for payroll documents is strictly regulated:
+The retention period for payroll documents is strictly governed:

 Electronic archiving with probative value relies on systems guaranteeing document integrity, readability and authenticity over time.
-Providers certified NF Z42-013 (electronic archiving) offer solutions compliant with these requirements.
+Service providers certified NF Z42-013 (electronic archiving) offer solutions compliant with these requirements.

 Automation and time savings in 2026

-According to a PwC study published in 2023 on the digital transformation of HR functions, businesses that have automated their payroll and document management processes reduce the time spent on recurring administrative tasks by 30 to 50%.
-In 2026, next-generation payroll software integrates:
+According to a PwC study published in 2023 on the digital transformation of HR functions, enterprises that have automated their payroll and document management processes reduce by 30 to 50% the time spent on recurring administrative tasks.
+In 2026, next-generation payroll software incorporates:

-- Artificial intelligence to detect payroll anomalies before closing
+- Artificial intelligence to detect payroll anomalies before closure

 - Direct API connection with social bodies